 Your baby’s name is the one thing they will live with for live, so it’s essential you get it right.
 In 2017, the most popular baby name for girls was Sophia, while, Jackson came out on top for boys.
 When it came to naming my daughter, my other half and I agreed on it long before we were expecting.
 However, a group of mums have recently taken to the internet to reveal their regret at their choice of baby name.
 Therefore, here’s how to avoid making the same mistake when it comes to selecting your child’s name.

 Whether you choose a book or the internet there are thousands of baby name ideas waiting to be found.
 Books can be picked up quite cheaply and also make great gifts for expectant parents.
 Whereas, the internet allows you to hunt for names whenever the mood takes you.
-So, whether it’s a biblical inspired name, a french name or a festive themed baby name you’re after, the perfect one is at the tip of your fingers.
+So, if it’s a biblical inspired name, a French name or a festive themed baby name you’re after, the perfect one is at the tip of your fingers.

 Check out the most popular baby names

 If you don’t want your child to go to school with multiple other Ava’s or you’re worried that a class of Oliver’s will be confusing for both the children and the teacher, make sure you check out the latest list of most popular baby names.
-Instead, look for names by scouring Pinterest, internet forums and even in your favourite TV shows.
+Instead, look for names by scouring Pinterest, internet forums and even your favourite TV shows.

 Make a baby name list